maulinanl/fp-pso/README.md

 11. **Create API Token**: Still in "Account Settings", click the "Tokens" menu.
 In the "Create Token" section, fill in "Token Name", choose "Scope", and "Expiration", then click "Create".
 12. **Save Token**: Copy and save the created token.
 This token will be used as `secrets.VERCEL_TOKEN` in your GitHub Actions workflow.

+## 💡 Additional Notes

+- All pipeline, configuration, and best-practices are included in this repository.
+- This project is suitable as a reference for learning modern JavaScript web app DevOps basics.

+---

+Thank you for using Tiny Tactics!
+Feedback, contributions, and issues are always welcome.